R2Northstar/NorthstarWiki/docs/using-northstar/vanilla.md

 ## Launching vanilla Titanfall 2 via Northstar (no mods) <a href="#vanilla-without-mods" id="vanilla-without-mods"></a>

 This method of launching Titanfall 2 is generally done when some part of Steam/EA launching Titanfall 2 doesn't work properly.
-You can do this by going to your [Titanfall2 directory](../installing-northstar/troubleshooting.md#game-location), creating a `Vanilla.bat` file, right clicking the `Vanilla.bat` file, hitting `Edit`, then entering `NorthstarLauncher.exe -vanilla`.
+You can do this by going to your [Titanfall2 directory](../installing-northstar/troubleshooting.md#game-location), creating a `Vanilla.bat` file, right clicking the `Vanilla.bat` file, hitting `Edit`, then entering `NorthstarLauncher.exe -nonorthstardll`.

 Once you do this, double click the `Vanilla.bat` file to load vanilla Titanfall 2 via Northstar without mods.